Xi Jinping: the most powerful leader since Mao? - ExBulletin

 Since the visit of the Speaker of the American House of Representatives Nancy Pelosi Taiwan, China has not ceased to retaliate with reprisals.
 For Guillaume Lavoie, associate member of the Raoul-Dandurand Chair, this military deployment sends several diplomatic messages.

 This is the kind of retaliation one would expect.
 We are very much into symbols.
-First, to mark the dissatisfaction of Pelosi’s visit to emphasize that, for China, there is only one China and Taiwan is a rebel province. (…) The more important the military exercises are, the more the table is laid for if another country wanted to recognize Taiwan more, he analyzed.
+First, to mark the dissatisfaction of Pelosi’s visit to emphasize that, for China, there is only one China and Taiwan is a rebel province. […] The bigger the military drills, the more the table is set for whether another country wants to recognize Taiwan more, he said.

 Chinese President Xi Jinping would also like to obtain a third term.